This guide has everything you need to know about the all-new term: Mink Hair.

 But, what’s the difference between mink hair and virgin hair?

-What one hair company considers their mink hair extensions could be a virgin hair.
-And what another hair company considers their mink hair weave could be a level higher than virgin hair.
+What one hair company considers their mink hair extensions could be virgin hair.
+And another hair company considers their mink hair weave could be a level higher than virgin hair.

 So, there is no absolute answer.